dart-code-checker/dart-code-metrics/website/docs/rules/common/member-ordering-extended.md

 The `alphabetize` option will enforce that members within the same category should be alphabetically sorted by name.

+The `alphabetize-by-type` option will enforce that members within the same category should be alphabetically sorted by theirs type name.

+Only one alphabetize option could be applied at the same time.

 ### Config example {#config-example}

 With the default config: